lobetb/Carbon-Tephra/README.md

 2. in a "logC" subfolder, a file "logCrunX.csv" containing the total amount of C stored as a function of time of simulation.
 3. in a "logErupt" subfolder, a file containing a line per eruption, with the volcano, the VEI and the year of eruption.

+## Publication

+Results from the model have been published in Nature Communications on the 8th of May 2025 : https://www.nature.com/articles/s41467-025-59692-4